ciarand/guzzle-docs/webservice-client/guzzle-service-descriptions.rst

     "responseClass", "string", "Defined what is returned from the method.
 Can be a primitive, class name, or model name.
 You can specify the name of a class to return a more customized result from the operation (for example, a domain model object).
 When using the name of a PHP class, the class must implement ``Guzzle\Service\Command\ResponseClassInterface``."
     "responseNotes", "string", "A description of the response returned by the operation" "responseType", "string", "The type of response that the operation creates: one of primitive, class, model, or documentation.
 If not specified, this value will be automatically inferred based on whether or not there is a model matching the name, if a matching class name is found, or set to 'primitive' by default."
-    "deprecated", "boolean", "Whether or not the operataion is deprecated" "errorResponses", "array", "Errors that could occur while executing the operation.
+    "deprecated", "boolean", "Whether or not the operation is deprecated" "errorResponses", "array", "Errors that could occur while executing the operation.
 Each item of the array is an object that can contain a 'code' (HTTP response status code of the error), 'phrase' (reason phrase or description of the error), and 'class' (an exception class that will be raised when this error is encountered)"
     "data", "object", "Any arbitrary data to associate with the operation" "parameters", "object containing :ref:`parameter-schema` objects", "Parameters of the operation.
 Parameters are used to define how input data is serialized into a HTTP request."